Video Anomaly Detection in 10 Years: A Survey and Outlook: Analyzing Video Anomaly Detection: A Systematic Approach

 Additionally, \cite{zhang2022weakly} presents a novel weakly supervised temporal relation learning framework (WSTR).
 The framework, which uses I3D for feature extraction and incorporates snippet-level classifiers and top-k video classification for weak supervision, is the first of its kind to apply transformer technology in this context.

-In \cite{CLIPTSA}, a novel approach called CLIPTSA leverages Vision Language (ViT) features for Weakly Supervised Video Anomaly Detection (WSVAD).
+In \cite{CLIPTSA}, a novel approach called CLIPTSA leverages Vision Language (ViT) features for WSVAD.
 Unlike conventional models such as C3D or I3D, CLIPTSA utilizes the Vision Transformer (ViT) encoded visual features from CLIP \cite{CLIP} to efficiently extract discriminative representations.
 It incorporates a Temporal Self-Attention (TSA) mechanism to model both long- and short-range temporal dependencies, thereby enhancing detection performance in VAD.

+Another recently published work by \cite{yang2024text}, proposes a novel weakly supervised framework called Text Prompt with Normality Guidance (TPWNG), leveraging the CLIP model for aligning textual descriptions with video frames to generate pseudo-labels.
+The method involves fine-tuning CLIP for domain adaptation using ranking and distributional inconsistency losses and introducing a learnable text prompt mechanism with normality visual prompts to improve text-video alignment.
+The framework also incorporates a pseudo-label generation module based on normality guidance to infer reliable frame-level pseudo-labels and a temporal context self-adaptive learning module to flexibly capture temporal dependencies in video events.